 - Use security-enhanced Linux for fine-grained controls.

-Although the list is never-ending but the above mentioned are must haves.
+Although the list is never-ending the above-mentioned are must-haves.

 Top 5 Open Source Container Vulnerability Scanning Tools

-Scanning containers for vulnerabilities are still a relatively new concept.
+Scanning containers for vulnerabilities is still a relatively new concept.
 Thus, only a few excellent open-source container vulnerability scanning tools are available.

-1. Clair: Clair is one of the most used open-source container scanner that offers a static analysis of vulnerabilities in application containers.
+1. Clair: Clair is one of the most used open-source container scanners that offers a static analysis of vulnerabilities in application containers.
 Vendors use it for vulnerability detection and users for vulnerability analysis.

 2. Grype: Grype is an easy-to-use and straightforward container vulnerability scanner.
 It is designed to provide quick container security scan containers and filesystems for common vulnerabilities in the most popular CVE database.
 Grype is powered by Syft, the open-source software bill of materials (SBOM) tool for container images and filesystems.